7imon7ays/protein-matcher/README.md

 The web server and background worker processes will fail betwen the time that the database is up and when it's ready to handle requests.
 This is expected.

+After a few minutes, open your favorite browser and navigate to `localhost:3000` to start using the app.

 ### 2. Run the test suite.

 From the project root and with all the app components running in another tab.